→ The eLearning Africa 2019 Report

 - Sudanese High school student Mahid Abdulkarim on how to keep studying in a revolution

-- Special feautres on plans for an African free trade area, agriculture, the 4 As, entrepreneurship, lifelong learning and eLearning for wildlife training
+- Special feautres on plans for an African free trade area, ICT for agriculture, the 4 As, entrepreneurship, lifelong learning and eLearning for wildlife training

 - 55 individual country profiles